-Prolaris is a tissue-based prostate cancer marker (PCM) that helps patients who are undergoing active surveillance and their healthcare providers understand if they may need definitive therapy or if they may be eligible to continue their active surveillance protocol.
+Prolaris is a tissue-based prostate cancer marker (PCM) that helps patients and their healthcare providers understand if they may need definitive therapy or if they may be eligible for active surveillance protocol.

 The Prolaris Prostate Cancer Prognostic Test analyzes positive cancer tissue from a previous prostate biopsy.
 The genetic test evaluates a patient’s National Comprehensive Cancer Network (NCCN) risk category as compared to the results of 46-gene expressions, including cell cycle progression genes selected based upon correlation with a patient’s prostate tumor cell proliferation.
 The Prolaris molecular score measures cell proliferation, not including clinical variables.
 The score falls between 0 and 10, with 0 being the least aggressive and 10 being the most.
 The Prolaris Score combined with clinical variables show the 10-year risk of prostate cancer specific mortality on active surveillance (0-100%) and 10-year metastasis risk with definitive treatment (0-100%).
 See a sample Prolaris test result and learn more about how to interpret these results.

-Patients who have mCRPC (metastatic castration-resistant prostate cancer) may consider the Oncotype DX-ARV-7 test to determine if they will NOT respond to androgen receptor (AR) targeted therapies, such as abiraterone and enzalutamide, and should consider chemotherapy instead.
+Patients who have mCRPC (metastatic castration-resistant prostate cancer) may consider the AR-V7 test to determine if they will NOT respond to androgen receptor (AR) targeted therapies, such as abiraterone and enzalutamide, and should consider chemotherapy instead.

-While you should always discuss the results of your prostate cancer test with your healthcare provider, in general, a negative test result for the Oncotype DX-ARV-7 test means you are NOT resistant to androgen-receptor targeted therapy and could consider the treatment.
-If your test is positive, it means you are resistant to androgen-receptor targeted therapy and may not benefit from this targeted hormonal therapy.
-If that is the case, you and your healthcare provider may consider other treatments such as taxane chemotherapy.
-See a sample Oncotype DX-ARV-7 test and learn more about how to interpret the results.
+While patients should always discuss the results of their prostate cancer test with their healthcare provider, in general, a negative test result for the AR-V7 test means they are NOT resistant to androgen-receptor targeted therapy and could consider the treatment.
+If their test is positive, it means they are resistant to androgen-receptor targeted therapy and may not benefit from this targeted hormonal therapy.
+If that is the case, the patient and their healthcare provider may consider other treatments such as taxane chemotherapy.
+See a sample ARV-7 test and learn more about how to interpret the results.

 Where can I ask my questions about PCMs?